espinr/join-w3c-slides/README.md

 This presentation uses the HTML5-based [shower.js](https://github.com/shower/shower "Shower.JS Library") engine.

 ## How to use it

+The easiest way: download the full package (green button on the right titled 'clone or download').
+Download as a ZIP file and extract its content where you want to deploy the presentation.
+Change the name of the root folder (e.g., `w3c-slides`).

 This package contains all the basic files needed to perform the presentation.
 - `lib` -> library
 - `img` -> images